railadonnebaum/Snake-Game/README.md

 use jackComplier to compile the files

-use VMEmulator to run complied VM code In the menu,
+use VMEmulator to run complied VM code In the menu.
+Choose the directory containing the vm files.

-go to File > Load Program and choose the directory JumperMan.

-Click yes in the confirmationg dialog In the toolbar,
+Click yes in the confirmationg dialog In the toolbar, choose No animation in the Animate dropdown .

-choose No animation in the Animate dropdown In the toolbar,
+In the toolbar,
 click the double right arrows (3rd icon)

 Enjoy!